Hylan B. Lyon: Early life

 Lyon was born in what is now Lyon County, Kentucky, to a wealthy plantation family.
 He was a grandson of Congressman Matthew Lyon.
-Both of his parents died when was very young, and he inherited the estate.
+Both of his parents died when he was very young, and he inherited the estate.
 Lyon's guardian secured a good education for him, and he attended the Masonic University of Kentucky and Cumberland College.
 He was appointed to the United States Military Academy at the age of sixteen, graduating in 1856 as placing nineteenth in a class of forty-eight.
 He was brevetted as a second lieutenant in the 2nd U.S. Artillery Regiment and was assigned to duty at Fort Myers during the Third Seminole War.

 After hostilities with the Seminoles waned, Lyon was promoted to the permanent rank of second lieutenant in 3rd Artillery and sent to Fort Yuma in California.
 The following year, he was ordered to the Washington Territory, where he took part in two battles with local Indians.
 Assigned to Fort Vancouver, he secured a leave of absence and returned home to Kentucky.